-(ask to see private professional "Toy Design" portfolio)
+(Ask to see private professional "Toy Design" portfolio for projects not disclosed to public yet)

 Hot Wheels Fall 2024 EC Hauler